GlizzyChief/SillyTavern-1.8.4-fix/README.md

 It should work by default on OSX, but please reach out if you're having issues with that!

 ## Other OSes
-For getting it to work any other operating system, please contact me!
+For getting it to work on any other operating system, please contact me!

 ## In development
 - Integration with paid Poe API